Wise Payroll Setup (Formerly TransferWise)

 If you are a team member (User) within your organization, and you need help setting up your Wise account to receive payments, please see our guide here.

-Each individual Wise payer account can only be used on one Hubstaff organization.
+Each individual Wise Payer account can only be used on one Hubstaff organization.

 For more information about how to pay your team, click here.